denisecase/datafun-00-textbook/README.md

 - textblob - text processing
 - wordcloud - visualize frequency of text

-You can combine modules on the install command, e.g.:
+You can combine modules on a single install command, e.g.:

 `conda install -c conda-forge jupyterlab numpy pandas matplotlib`

-:white_check_mark: Adding new modules and packages to your active environment is a key skill.
+:white_check_mark: Managing your active environment is a critical skill in data analytics.

 ## Example Code is Separate From Projects